CrowdStrike/glide-core/CONTRIBUTING.md

 label?: string;
 ```

-> Unfortunately, properties that must be provided by the consumer must be typed as optional so they're typesafe throughout the component's lifecycle.
+> Required properties must, unfortunately, be typed as optional so they're typesafe throughout the component's lifecycle.

+#### Avoid side effects in setters

+Side effects in setters aren't inherently bad.
+They're sometimes the cleanest, most consistent, or only way to do something.
+But more often they indicate a larger architectural issue that, when corrected, makes the side effect unnecessary.

+One case where they're unavoidable is when you need to trigger an event after a consumer sets a property or attribute programmatically.
+The `selected` setter in `dropdown.option.ts` is a good example.

 ## Questions